Species Spotlight: Bryde's Whales vs Blue Whales

 Bryde's whales, the global population is unknown and their status is listed as 'Least Concern' on the IUCN Red List.
 In New Zealand, Bryde's whales are classed as 'Nationally Critical' under the New Zealand Threat Classification System due to their low population size of less than 200.

+It is hard to know how many of the pygmy blue whales are left.
 The global population of pygmy blue whales is also unknown and their status is listed as 'Data Deficient' on the IUCN Red List.
 In New Zealand, the recently recognised population of pygmy blue whales is estimated to be approximately 700 but are classed as 'Data Deficient' due to only a small number of studies carried out on this subspecies so far.